 The diagnosis process for endometriosis isn’t very straightforward.
-Often, it takes several appointments to get the diagnosis right.
-And according to one small study conducted in Brazil, the younger you are, the harder it is to get a correct diagnosis.
+It usually takes several appointments to get the correct diagnosis.

-For some, the endometrial tissue doesn’t show up on an MRI, ultrasound, or sonogram testing.
-“The only way [for me] to get a clinical diagnosis was via laparoscopic surgery,” she explained.
+For some, the endometrial tissue doesn’t show up on MRI, ultrasound, or sonogram test results.
+“The only way [for me] to get a clinical diagnosis was via laparoscopic surgery,” Connolly explained.

 Worried about the recovery process, Connolly went back and forth about having the procedure done.
-But then, two weeks after the appointment, she experienced a ruptured ovarian cyst.
+But then, 2 weeks after the appointment, she experienced a ruptured ovarian cyst.